NixOS/nixos-homepage/src/content/blog/newsletters/2019_12-mobile-nixos-import-from-derivation-one-page-introduction-runtime-type-checker-a-job.md

 ---
-title: "#12 - Mobile NixOS, import-from-derivation, one-page introduction, runtime type-checker, a job"
+title: '#12 - Mobile NixOS, import-from-derivation, one-page introduction, runtime type-checker, a job'
 date: 2019-09-04
 description: No act of kindness, no matter how small, is ever wasted. - Aesop
 ---